Tierra del Fuego Province, Argentina: Geography

 Due to its latitude, the island has a cold oceanic climate.
 The influences from the surrounding ocean and the predominant winds from the west result in the climate being uniform throughout the province.
-Mean annual temperatures are low, with winter temperatures averaging close to 0 C and summer temperatures averaging around 10 C. Extreme temperatures range from 27 to 29 C to -21 to 16 C. The strong westerly winds from the Pacific Ocean decrease the perception of the temperature (wind chill).
+Mean annual temperatures are low, with winter temperatures averaging close to 0 C and summer temperatures averaging around 10 C. Extreme temperatures range from 27 C to -16 C in the northeast and 29 C to -21 C in the interior.
+The strong westerly winds from the Pacific Ocean decrease the perception of the temperature (wind chill).
 In the extreme south in the Beagle Channel which is surrounded by hills rising above 100 m, winds can exceed 100 km/h.
 The windiest months are from September to March.
 The island averages around 700 mm of precipitation per year which is fairly evenly distributed throughout the year with a slight maximum in autumn.
 The lowest are in the extreme north where annual precipitation is around 280 mm which increases to 550 mm in the central parts of the Beagle Channel.
 Western parts of the province average around 2000 mm of precipitation a year.
 Snowfall is abundant throughout the island.
 Much of this island can be classified as within the Magellanic subpolar forests ecoregion.